AlexxIT/XiaomiGateway3/README.md

 Other Zigbee, BLE and Mesh devices not from the list below also may work with limited support of functionality.

-Every device has **default entities** and **optional entities**.
-For enable optional entities goto:

-> Configuration > Integrations > Xiaomi Gateway 3 > Configure
-> Fill in the entities names to field with any delimiter, e.g. comma or space.
-> Check supported entities names in list below.

 Some BLE devices have no known default entities (asterisk in the list).
 Their entities appear when receiving data from the devices.

 Some BLE devices may or may not have battery data depending on the device firmware.